BlakeE-37/Social-Network-API/README.md

 # Social Network API

 ## Description
 This project is a backend API for a social network application.
 I made this project to show my knowledge in MongoDB and the mongoose npm package.
+This project serves as a beckend API for a social network where you can create users, users can create thoughts, and reactions can be added to each thought.

 ## Table of Contents
 * [Installation](#installation)